eCrowneEng/ESP-SimHub/README.md

-# SimHub firmware for ESP8266 and ESP32
+# SimHub firmware for ESP32 and ESP8266

 Head over to the discord server to discuss this firmware: https://discord.gg/zw377qhj9c

 ## What is this?
-Firmware source code for ESP8266 and ESP32 that is compatible with SimHub.
-It's derived from what SimHub lets you setup, but tweaked with a thin compatibility layer for the ESP8266 and ESP32.
+Firmware source code for ESP32 and ESP8266 that is compatible with SimHub.
+It's derived from what SimHub lets you setup, but tweaked with a thin compatibility layer for the ESP32 and ESP8266.

 ## Why would you want to do this?
 ESP8266 is cheaper and more powerful that most arduinos boards and fairly popular in the IoT Community.
 The ESP32 is a very handy little monster to use too.